AnnikaStein/SkewbSkills/README.md

 # SkewbSkills
 Practice and learn skewb algs, first layer and more!

-This description intends to show you how to use SkewbSkills.
-SkewbSkills is free to use for all skewbers out there!
+This description intends to show you how to use SkewbSkills and give a quick overview on the development process.

+SkewbSkills is free to use for all skewbers out there (!) and has been created by Annika Stein (also known as HugaCuba on social media such as YouTube or Instagram) to
++ practice the first layer
++ practice algs for the last two layers
++ practice programming with python and qt. ;)

 # What's new?
 You can now download and use the first version of SkewbSkills!
 Browse through the source code or simply run the